jz674/Markov-Documentation/README.md

 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Intro_diagram.png)

 # Why use Markov? - Business
-1. Find bugs before your users do
+1. Trigger bugs before your customers do
-2. Reduce QA headcount
-3. Save hours handcrafting scripts
-4. Launch faster without compromising quality
-5. Modernize your legacy software
+2. Identify gaps in your test cases
+3. Analyze and forecast user behavior patterns
+4. Feel confident about happy paths and random edge cases
+5. No maintenance or special training needed

 # Why use Markov? - Software
-1. Regression test and load test realistically on commit
+1. Update test cases before a bad user experience
-2. Config # of scripts and specific parts of your API to test
+2. Config traffic volume and duration
+3. Specify parts of your API to test
-3. Monitor app's health before each change
-4. No maintenance or special training needed
-5. Super easy to set up, and built into your git workflow
+4. Built into your git workflow
+5. Super easy setup

 # Getting Started

+## Prerequisite
+- A test environment
+- Ability to monitor the environment
+- Web application that makes REST API calls

 [Sign Up for Early Access][3], and instructions will follow.

 # Pricing